Wissenss/VASCII/README.md

 # VASCII
-A simple desktop application that visualize *.mp4 or *.jpg files as ASCII art
+A simple desktop application to visualize *.mp4 or *.jpg files as ASCII art

 ## Description
 VASCII is a simple desktop application writen in python.
 It allows you to visualize *.mp4 or *.jpg files as ASCII art in the command line